kyngyn/portfolio/README.md

 # portfolio
-about me
+It is a website about me.

-It's originated from Blaster Template http://www.templatemo.com/tm-472-blaster
+It originated from Blaster Template. http://www.templatemo.com/tm-472-blaster